catppuccin/fcitx5/README.md

 To disable rounded borders use `disable-rounded.sh`.

-Instead of using a shell script, you can enable rounded borders by manually uncommenting the corresponding lines 37 and 50 in the `src/catppuccin-*/theme.conf` file before copying the `src` directory.
+Instead of using a shell script, you can enable rounded borders by manually uncommenting the corresponding lines in the `src/catppuccin-*/theme.conf` file before copying the `src` directory.

 ### Enabling (Manually)